DanGOTO100/AWS-KMS-Workshop/Working-with-CMKs.md

 <**Figure-1**>

-Search for the role that has been set up and attached to the instance by the CloudFormation template, its name is KMSWorkshop-InstanceInitRole.
+Search for the role that has been set up and attached to the instance by the CloudFormation template, its name is **KMSWorkshop-InstanceInitRole**.

 ![alt text](/res/S1F2%20KMSinitRole.png)